Gorzog / Projects

 Display your schedule on a e-ink display using a Raspberry Pi Pico WH with Micropython

-Note: This project includes the display driver for the Waveshare Pico e-Paper 2.9 (B) display provided by Waveshare
+Note: This project includes the display driver for the Waveshare Pico e-Paper 2.9 (B) display provided by Waveshare.

 Capabilities